Are you a tourism professional seeking great gastronomic experiences for your clients?

 Peloponnese: Ancient Roots, Modern Soul

-Cross the Corinth Canal and you enter the Peloponnese peninsula in Southern Greece, the cradle of Greek wine.
+Cross the Corinth Canal, and you enter the Peloponnese peninsula in Southern Greece, the cradle of Greek wine.
 This peninsula is a patchwork of microclimates — mountain vineyards, coastal breezes, and soils that have seen vines since mythic times.
-Traditional viticulture here is often carried out on a small scale, reflecting the artisanal approach that highlights the region’s diversity.
+Traditional viticulture in this region is often practised on a small scale, reflecting the artisanal approach that highlights the region’s diversity.
 The Peloponnese served as a hub for the wine trade during the Middle Ages.
 Its winemaking is deeply rooted in the area’s cultural heritage, blending ancient traditions and local customs that continue to shape the region’s identity.

 Nemea: The Heart of Agiorgitiko